adhishthite/toxic-comments/README.md

 ## Pretrained Word Vectors - _GloVe_

-_GloVe is an unsupervised learning algorithm for obtaining vector representations for words.
+_`GloVe` is an unsupervised learning algorithm for obtaining vector representations for words.
 Training is performed on aggregated global word-word co-occurrence statistics from a corpus, and the resulting representations showcase interesting linear substructures of the word vector space._ - (Stanford NLP)

-I used GloVe's pre-trained word vectors.
+I used `GloVe`'s pre-trained word vectors.

 ## Model

-NLP tasks require contextual understanding, thus making the use of RNNs/GRUs/LSTMs natural.
+NLP tasks require contextual understanding, thus making the use of `RNN`s/`GRU`s/`LSTM`s natural.

-Also, recent developments in Deep Learning have shown that the use of 1-d CNNs helps the feature understanding of the Neural Network.
+Also, recent developments in Deep Learning have shown that the use of `1-d CNN`s helps the feature understanding of the Neural Network.

 I used a combination of GRU and CNN for this task.
 Here's the model architecture -